OpenBB-finance/OpenBB/website/content/platform/usage/intros/stocks/behavioral-analysis.md

 ```

 ​
-A brief description below highlights the main Functions and Modules available in the BA SDK
+A brief description below highlights the main Functions and Modules available in the BA Platform

 | Path                       |    Type    |                                  Description |
 | :------------------------- | :--------: | -------------------------------------------: |